inab/docker-textmining-tools/ades-export-to-json/README.md

 ## Description

-This component is only used inside the pipeline it is tired up to the treament-related findings pipeline.
+This component is only used inside the treatment-related findings pipeline because is tired up to that specific domain.

 ## For clone this component